EOSIO/eos/docs/nodeos/00_concepts/index.md

 6. [Nodeos Implementation](05_nodeos-implementation.md).
 Blockchain state and internal storage; Nodeos read modes.

 [[info]]
-| The information contained in the above documents contains low-level implementations that might change from one EOSIO version to another.
+| The information contained in the above documents includes low-level implementations that might change from one EOSIO version to another.